 And, despite winning three games down the stretch, Oakland still managed to lose 52-0 to St. Louis and 47-14 to Denver over that same six-week period.

-The 2004 San Francisco 49ers suffered a 2-14 campaign that tied the franchise record for fewest wins in a season, set in 1978 and ‘79.
+In 2004, the 49ers tied the franchise record for fewest wins in a season, set in 1978 and matched in ‘79.
 The Niners posted the worst scoring defense in the league (28.3 ppg), allowed 452 points (just one point shy of a franchise record), and were outscored by a pitiful 193 points, which set a team record.
 San Francisco also came incredibly close to going winless, with only a pair of overtime victories over the Arizona Cardinals standing between the team and a big, fat zero in the win column.

 2005 Houston Texans (2-14)